The Mental Game

 Just because I feel disappointed doesn’t mean that I am a disappointment.

-The following outline of the four fundamental functions of the brain are organized in a way that promotes integrated training.
+The four fundamental functions of the brain are organized in a way that promotes integrated training.
 To truly develop your physical, technical, tactical, and mental skills you must learn to synchronize your brain, heart, lungs, and muscles to make quick and effective decisions that outmatch your opponent.